kiwaygo/static-set-cover/README.md

 ## What is set cover problem?

 Say, there is a vault in a bank.
-The vault must be always guarded a security staff.
+The vault must be always guarded by a security staff.
 The bank manager considers hiring from the below 4 candidates:

 - Candidate A can work on Monday, Tuesday, Wednesday and Thursday.
 - Candidate B can work on Thursday and Friday.